 Qualified plans available on and off the Marketplace are organized by levels of cost-sharing, referred to as “metal” tiers of gold, silver and bronze.

 The “benchmark” silver plan — which is the second-lowest-cost premium for a silver plan for a 40-year-old — is used to calculate subsidies.
-11 This benchmark, at $711 in 2020, has dropped by over 7% since 2018.
+11 This benchmark, topping out at $838 in 2019, has dropped to $595 for 2022.

 Snippet Render Is Present – D3 cannot be loaded in editor mode.
 Go to preview or publish mode.